Alive in Seattle

 Alive in Seattle is a live DVD and album released in 2003 by the American rock band Heart.
 It is a recording of their final concert in Seattle, during their "Summer of Love Tour" in summer 2002.
 The show included many of their greatest hits and some new songs.
 The soundtrack of the concert was released in a double-CD package.
+A Blu-ray transfer was released in 2008.